26 Photos That Show How Autoimmune Disease Can Affect Your Skin

 Autoimmune diseases come in a variety of forms, each affecting different organs and bodily systems and producing a unique array of symptoms.
 While some of these symptoms may often be “invisible,” skin manifestations can often be one of the most visible and telltale signs of autoimmune disease.

 The skin issues caused by autoimmune disease are as varied as the individuals with the condition.
 They come in all shapes, sizes, colors and textures, and can appear anywhere from your head to your toes.
+Some may have autoimmune disorders that primarily affect the skin, such as psoriasis, dermatomyositis, scleroderma or epidermolysis bullosa.
+Others may experience skin issues as a symptom of one of the 100+ identified autoimmune diseases, or as a side effect of medication.

 Though skin manifestations are often quite visible, there isn’t enough awareness about these symptoms, and this can lead to hurtful judgments and misconceptions.
 Personally, I’ve found that skin issues are some of the most difficult autoimmune symptoms to deal with for this reason.
 Many people (medical professionals included) see rashes, sores, lesions, etc. and automatically assume you’re contagious.
 But even if I explain to someone that no, I’m not contagious, many still shy away in disgust.
 Others ask if I’ve tried moisturizing, or used [insert over-the-counter cream here].
 The lack of understanding can be so frustrating and hurtful.